shashank271005/fruit-cutting-game/README.md

 <h1>FRUIT NINJA</h1>
 The Fruit Cutting Game is a fun and interactive game built primarily using JavaScript, along with HTML & CSS.
 Inspired by the classic fruit-slicing mechanics, the game challenges players to slice as many fruits as possible while avoiding bombs.
+Image Below are the UI Designs of this game.

 ##